Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Requests For Changes To Analyzer

+Hey all!
+Just wanted to let you know my status.
+I'm using NinjaTech AI for my upgrades to existing snippets and code, that's why it's been taking so long.
+For the longest time, they offered free tasks which were pretty capable taskings for a limited time during one day, then the cycle would reset and you would be given more tasks.
+I used it for a little while and then it suddenly stopped cycling back to free tasks, only to give me a big fat zero on the tasks icon.
+That can't be helped for the next little while but tonight I will be upgrading it for real, when I pay for the service.
+I'll have a full year's run at it, but I need your help:  What do you want to change with the current modifications to the existing program?
+I can do all sorts of things tonight to get ready for the merger, which I'm certain this AI is capable of.
+So, whaddya say?
+Mention your name and I'll name an analysis function after you, maybe your work can be helpful here!
+Cheers!

 # Analyzer Update 2

 OK, so I need to wait for my compiling program to get active again.
 I'm also sorry that this is being done all by